harryeqs/Part-IIA-Notes/README.md

 Hi there!
 I am an Information and Computer Engineer from Selwyn matriculated in 2022.
 I created these notes for revision for the 2025-2026 Part IIA Tripos and would like to share them to help people taking similar modules.

 The F modules and Maths notes were word-processed in Markdown using Obsidian.
 Other modules will (hopefully) be uploaded soon, some of which may be in the form of hand-written PDFs.
-(As of 1 Apr.
-2025)

-Hope these notes can help you with your revision :)
+Hope these notes can help you with your revision.

 Please contact me either via my email yeqianshuo03@outlook.com or create an issue if you spot any mistakes or anything that can be improved on.

 If you find these notes useful, please leave this repo a star ⭐, THANKS!

+HAPPY REVISION :)

 ## My module choices